Opinion Clustering under the Friedkin-Johnsen Model: Agreement in Disagreement: INTRODUCTION

 The FJ model was proposed in \cite{friedkin1990opinions} to justify the \textit{disagreement} among closely interacting individuals.
 The opinions evolving under the FJ model converge to disagreement due to the presence of biased individuals, who are commonly known as the stubborn agents.
 In \cite{friedkin1990opinions}, the authors show that if each non-stubborn agent in the network has a directed path from a stubborn agent, the opinions converge asymptotically at a steady state.
 Further, they demonstrate that the final opinions depend on the initial opinions of only the stubborn agents and lie in the convex hull of these opinions.
 The authors in \cite{parsegov2016novel} introduced the notion of \textit{oblivious agents}, who are non-stubborn and do not have a path from any stubborn agent.
 The algebraic and graph-theoretic conditions that ensure convergence in networks having oblivious agents were presented in \cite{parsegov2016novel} and \cite{TIAN2018213}, respectively.
 Additionally, in \cite{TIAN2018213}, the authors show that the final opinions depend on the initial opinions of both the stubborn agents and some oblivious agents.

 In opinion dynamics, emergent behaviours such as \textit{consensus} and \textit{opinion clustering} are of keen interest to explain and achieve a desired social outcome.
 While consensus is being widely explored even in the FJ framework \cite{LWang_CFJ}, this work focuses on {opinion clustering}.
-A network achieves opinion clustering when groups of two or more agents converge to the same opinion at a steady state.
-It represents swarm behaviour \cite{richardson2022two} and has applications in task distribution \cite{bizyaeva2022nonlinear} and formation control \cite{anderson2008rigid}.
+A network achieves opinion clustering when there is a group of two or more agents such that, for any initial opinions, the final opinions of agents in the group are equal.
+Opinion clustering represents swarm behaviour \cite{richardson2022two} and has applications in task distribution \cite{bizyaeva2022nonlinear} and formation control \cite{anderson2008rigid}.
 The works \cite{yu2010group,xia2011clustering,multiconsensus} present graph-theoretic conditions under which opinion clustering occurs in continuous-time linear invariant systems.
-While it is known that disagreement occurs in the FJ framework, the conditions for opinion clustering are not well-explored.
+While it is known that disagreement occurs in the FJ framework, the conditions for opinion clustering remain less explored.
 In \cite{yao2022cluster}, the authors present the graph-theoretic conditions to achieve opinion clustering in the FJ framework in networks with oblivious agents.
-However, the results apply only to those networks where each cycle contains only one stubborn agent.
+However, the results apply only to networks where each cycle contains only one stubborn agent.

 Contrary to \cite{yao2022cluster}, our work aims to explain the emergence of opinion clusters in the FJ framework in \textit{arbitrarily connected digraphs}.
 In opinion dynamics, an opinion cluster at steady state represents a group of individuals with a shared view on a topic.
 Our focus is specifically on how the network topology directs a certain group of agents to form an opinion cluster.
-With this, we now highlight our major contributions as follows: \begin{itemize} \item We introduce a new type of agent called the \textbf{\textit{ Locally Topologically Persuasive}} (LTP) agent.
+With this, we now highlight our major contributions as follows: \begin{itemize} \item We define a new type of agent called the \textbf{\textit{ Locally Topologically Persuasive}} (LTP) agent.
 We show that each LTP agent is associated with a unique set of non-influential agents in its vicinity.

-\item We show that an LTP agent and the agents associated with it always form an opinion cluster under the FJ model.
-This result generalises the topology-based conditions presented in \cite{yao2022cluster} to arbitrarily connected digraphs.
+\item We establish that an LTP agent and the agents associated with it always form an opinion cluster under the FJ model.
+This result generalises the topology-based conditions presented in \cite{yao2022cluster} to arbitrarily connected digraphs. \item Unlike \cite{yao2022cluster}, the proposed LTP-based conditions for opinion clustering show that even a group of non-influential agents can form an opinion cluster